TestRunnerSRL/bizhawk-co-op/README.md

 First, in luasocket (3), you should find three folders, a file, and an executable: `lua/`, `mime/`, `socket/`, `lua5.1.dll`, and `lua5.1.exe`.
 Place `mime/` and `socket/` in `BizHawkRoot/`, and place the *contents* of `lua/` in `BizHawkRoot/Lua/`.
 Place `lua5.1.dll` in `BizHawkRoot/dll/`.
 You do not need `lua5.1.exe`.

-Next, the mzm-coop distribution includes two important things: the main lua script `mzm co-op.lua` and a folder `mzm_coop/`.
+Next, the bizhawk co-op distribution includes two important things: the main lua script `bizhawk co-op.lua` and a folder `bizhawk-co-op/`.
 Place both of these in `BizHawkRoot/`.

 Once this is done, your directory structure should look like this: